louis49/homebridge-plugin-androidtv/README.md

 ## Configuration
 You can configure channels and applications (don't hesitate to create an HomeKit Scene to launch them by voice)

+For channels, we always consider TV App as the first on the list channel shown after a 'Home' tap

 Example for French TV :

 ```json
 {
    "channels": [